This article is an updated version of the one that was originally published on HotelLawBlog.com on 30 July 2014.

 Many developers are being led to form a regional center because of bad advice.
 This approach should be selected only by those developers who cannot qualify for the “preferred” status or those who genuinely want to get into the immigration business for other reasons.
 This path should not be chosen to save a few percentage points in the cost of funds or in the mistaken belief that it is an easy path to follow.

 Perhaps an example will help.
 In the heyday of real estate syndications (selling limited partnership interests to raise capital to buy commercial real estate), syndicators often started raising capital among their family, friends and business associates.
-But as more deals came, and as the capital recruit acquired grew larger, the syndicators usually ended up going to regional brokerage firms to raise their capital.
+But as more deals came, and as the capital recruits acquired grew larger, the syndicators usually ended up going to regional brokerage firms to raise their capital.
 In one sense, the capital was “expensive.”
 The cost of using such brokerage firms often ranged up to 8% of the offering proceeds.
 But the use of professional securities salesmen permitted the syndicators to focus on their core business of identifying great real estate investments, adding them under contract, repositioning them, and managing them profitably.

 The same considerations apply to a developer looking at EB-5 financing.
 If the developer cannot qualify for “preferred” status, to a greater or lesser extent the developer may find itself getting into the immigration business.
-The developer may form a regional center, or will seek to identify regional centers to rent or otherwise cobble together with marketing agents and other compliments of the EB-5 capital raising chain.
+The developer may form a regional center, or will seek to identify regional centers to rent or otherwise cobble together with marketing agents and other complements of the EB-5 capital raising chain.
 This is a difficult, time-consuming and somewhat risky course to set unless the developer fully understands the nature of the commitment, effort and capital likely to be required.
 This is not for the faint of heart.

 A few final words on developers forming their own regional centers